owlboy/greatpug-public/README.md

 * Reduced overall download size by 6mb

 #### 06/08/18 (306)
-* Made drawcall optimizations
+* Made draw call optimizations
 * Added missing baseboards in Night View
 * Reflection Probe Adjustments
 * Stools have shadows again!
 * Boxes under the Night View bar are now walkthrough (thanks Meme Man)

 #### 06/07/18 (305)
-* Updated the appearence of the lampshades
+* Updated the appearance of the lampshades
-* Made some minor drawcall optimizations
+* Made some minor draw call optimizations
 * Modified lightmap settings

 #### 06/05/18 (303)
-* Made some minor drawcall optimizations
+* Made some minor draw call optimizations
 * Updated some meshes to have better geometry and normals

 #### 06/04/18 (302)
-* Made some minor drawcall optimizations
+* Made some minor draw call optimizations
 * Fixed a missing collider near the bar mirror

 #### 06/03/18 (300)
-* Made a few drawcall optimizations
+* Made a few draw calls optimizations
-* Changed the near clipping plane distance on the refrence camera (far clip was not changed)
+* Changed the near clipping plane distance on the reference camera (the far clip was not changed)
 * Rebaked occlusion
 * Updated the meshes for the sink, Roost shelves, stair railings, booth base/backing, and other minor meshes
 * Made minor Trigger broadcast type adjustments